-Bronson and Mozzocco (2018) note that standard models of marriage would have a difficult time explaining how an increase in cohort size leads to a rise in the marriage rates for both men and women.
+Bronson and Mazzocco (2018) note that standard models of marriage would have a difficult time explaining how an increase in cohort size leads to a fall in the marriage rates for both men and women.
 Since women usually marry older men an increase in a cohort would reduce the ratio of marriageable men to women.
 A standard model would predict a fall in the marriage rate for women and a rise in the one for men.
-To overcome this prediction, they adapt the standard model so that men can undertake a premarital investment that increases their probability of meeting a potential spouse (as in Chiappori, Iyigun, and Weiss 2009).
+To overcome this prediction, they adapt the standard model so that men can undertake a pre-marital investment that increases their probability of meeting a potential spouse (as in Chiappori et al., 2009).
 When the population is growing and men are in a relatively better position in the marriage market, they have lower incentives for pre-marital investment, which can result in lower marriage rates for them as well as women.
-Last, as discussed earlier, Caucutt, Guner, and Rauh (2018) analyze how the high incarceration (and unemployment) rates for black males has reduced the stock of marriageable men and has led to low marriage rates for blacks.
+Last, as discussed earlier, Caucutt et al. (2018) analyze how the high incarceration (and unemployment) rates for black males have reduced the stock of marriageable men and has led to low marriage rates for blacks.